justinhuynh92/WGU_Portfolio/D205/README.md

 # D205: Data Acquisition

 ## Course Summary
-WGU states that D205 Data Acquisition builds proficiency in Structured Query Language (SQL) and the initial stages of the data analytics lifecycle.
+D205 Data Acquisition builds proficiency in Structured Query Language (SQL) and the initial stages of the data analytics lifecycle.
 The course introduces relational databases.
 Students gain concrete skills in data transference and database manipulation.

-This course has one Practical Assessment.

 ## Course Objectives
 WGU outlines the following competencies as a part of this class: